GitbookIO/nuts/README.md

 # Set the port for the service
 $ export PORT=6000

-# Access token for the GitHub API (requires permissions to access the repository), you can also use GITHUB_USERNAME and GITHUB_USERNAME
+# Access token for the GitHub API (requires permissions to access the repository)
+# you can also use GITHUB_USERNAME and GITHUB_USERNAME
 $ export GITHUB_TOKEN=...

 # ID for the GitHub repository